andrearuo/projects/README.md

 # Projects
-This repository contains all the articles with their developed codes.
+This repository contains articles with their developed codes.